 Often times these charges stem from an argument between people in a romantic relationship where the police are called.
 Most people don’t know that when the police are called to a domestic disturbance, they will almost always arrest one of the people involved in the disturbance even if there is no clear physical evidence of any type of battery or injury.
 Being charged with domestic battery can ruin your reputation and have consequences you never thought you’d experience.

-With the help of a skilled domestic battery lawyer, it is possible to get domestic abuse charges reduced or dismissed.
+Our skilled domestic battery lawyers can help you get domestic abuse charges reduced or dismissed.
 Contact us today for a free consultation.

-Coad Law Office is located in Madison, WI, and defends people charged with Domestic Batter / Domestic Disorderly Conduct throughout the state, including: Dane County, Columbia County, Walworth County, Jefferson County, Sauk County, Dodge County, Iowa County, Green County, Rock County, Waukesha County, Fond du Lac County, Richland County, Juneau County and many others.
+Coad Law Office is located in Madison, WI, and defends people charged with Domestic Batter / Domestic Disorderly Conduct throughout the state, including: Dane County, Columbia County (Portage, WI), Walworth County, Jefferson County, Sauk County (Baraboo, WI), Dodge County, Iowa County (Dodgeville, WI), Green County, Rock County, Waukesha County, Fond du Lac County, Richland County, Juneau County and many others.